View All

 • Use Angular CLI's differential loading and build optimizations to enable tree-shaking of unused styles where possible.

-Also Read: How to Run the Angular Project [Step-By-Step Explanation]
+Also Read: How to Run an Angular Project: A Complete Step-by-Step Guide

 Now that you've explored the top methods for installing Bootstrap in Angular, let's look at the best practices to ensure smooth integration and maintainability.